-Visit Kotor, Perast, Our Lady of the Rocks and Porto Montenegro by car or speed boat.
+The perfect private Kotor Bay tour - visit Kotor, Perast and Our Lady of the Rocks by car or speed boat.

 Booking a private tour with a guide is the ultimate way to explore Kotor and the surrounding areas.
 You can choose from a standard itinerary or ask your guide to arrange an itinerary based on your interests and the time you have available.

 Your guide will meet you at the port, or other designated meeting place, and take you on the agreed tour.
 They'll make all the arrangements in advance and stay with you throughout the tour, so they're always on hand to answer questions.

 It's important your guide is friendly, knowledgeable and entertaining.
 I've found a fabulous guide I highly recommend and you can choose from her tried-and-true itineraries or ask her to create one for you.

 Taking a Kotor boat trip is one of the best ways to spend your time in Kotor.
 There are lots of options to choose from and there's something for you, no matter how much time you've got to spend.

 You'll get stunning views of the coastline from a boat.
 The shore is lined with ancient stone palaces and the mountains make a stunning backdrop.

 This 2-hour boat tour is the ideal way to see Perast and Our Lady of the Rocks in the warmer months.
 You’ll get great views of the bay and see two of the bay’s most beautiful sites.
 Tours depart every two hours and in luxury speed boats.